yoojinoh/rai_ros_panda/README.md

 ```
 roslaunch rai_ros_panda panda_rviz.launch
 ```
 2. Use the PandaJointPublisher in your python file.
+Be sure to add your **robotics-course/build** folder to the python path.

 Example python code
 ```
-import time.sleep
+import sys, time
 import numpy as np

+# sys.path.append('/path_to_your_robotics-course/build')
 import libry as ry
 from panda_joint_publisher import PandaJointPublisher